valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 ## Building a Model

 The book gives the example of trying to work out how much of the Earth's surface is covered by water with a simple experiment.
 You are given a hand-sized globe representing Earth.
-You toss it into the air and count the times your index finger is on water (W) or land (L).
+You toss it into the air and count the times your index finger lands on water (W) or land (L).

 In this case: